BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 }
 ```

 This is the first gate to access the Restify repositories.
-In a real life project, you may allow every authenticated user to have access to repositories, and just after that, using policies you can restrict specific actions.
+In a real-life project, you may allow every authenticated user to have access to repositories and just after that, by using policies you can restrict certain specific actions.
 To do so:

 ```php
 Gate::define('viewRestify', function ($user) {